usnistgov/MATS/docs/source/Analysis of ASCENDS Line Spectra.rst

 Define Spectra
 ++++++++++++++

+.. currentmodule:: MATS.spectrum

 Module import follows from the :ref:`Fitting Experimental Spectra` and :ref:`Fitting Synthetic Spectra` examples.
 The experimental spectra and the linelists are read-in in the same manner as described in the :ref:`Fitting Experimental Spectra` example.

 In this example three etalons are included in the simulation and linear baseine is considered for each spectrum in the dataset.
 These fits also make use of the segment column, which allows the spectrum-specific parameters (baseline, etalons) to be treated on smaller segments of the spectrum, opposed to across the whole spectrum.
+The segment column is set using the segment_column parameter in the :py:class:`Spectrum` definition and is simply the name of a column in the spectrum .csv that contains integers that are common for continuous segments of the spectrum.
 This is especially useful for treatment of faster etalons, which may not maintain a consistent phase over entire spectrum.
-Additional constraints can be imposed help with fit convergence and physical modeling.
+Additional constraints can be imposed to help with fit convergence and physical modeling.

 .. code:: ipython3